zhangyongjiang/bitcoincash-wallet/wallet/README.recover.md

 Historically there is two backup formats.
 Let's look at the first printable characters in the file:

-    cat bitcoin-wallet-decrypted-backup | tr -cd "[:print:]" | awk '{print $1}'
+    cat bitcoincash-wallet-decrypted-backup | tr -cd "[:print:]" | awk '{print $1}'

-If it prints "org.bitcoin.production", you got the right password and the backup file uses the bitcoinj protobuf format.
+If it prints "org.bitcoin.production", you got the right password and the backup file uses the bitcoincashj protobuf format.
 This backup format was introduced in v3.47 (May 2014).
 Skip to RECOVERING FROM PROTOBUF WALLET FORMAT.

 If it prints just a hash sign (`#`), you got the right password and the backup file uses the old